Applications for LE Thailand open November 1, 2018!

 Tentative Dates: June 24, 2019 - August 10, 2019

 Closing: August 10

-- Volunteers will be staying in Phichit, a province in North Central Thailand approximately 210 miles (or a 4 hour drive) north of Bangkok.
+Volunteers will be staying in Phichit, a province in North Central Thailand approximately 210 miles (or a 4 hour drive) north of Bangkok.
 The province is made up of rural towns and villages.
-Most have paved, albeit pot-holed, roads but lack infrastructure.
-Phichit is located on swampland, so be prepared for mosquitoes and lizards!
+Most have paved, pot-holed, roads but lack infrastructure.
+Phichit is located on swampland, so be prepared for mosquitoes, lizards and all kinds of bugs.
+Volunteers should prepare to bring their own bug spray as it tends to be more expensive in country.
 Malaria is not a problem, but certain diseases should be vaccinated against before travel - see your physician or a travel vaccine specialist before departure.

 SOME AWESOME THINGS ABOUT THAILAND

 - Teachers are held in very high regard.
 Volunteers are treated with respect by students and coworkers.

 - The people are generally extremely hospitable and will go out of their way to make you happy.